Chilkat for Java on Solaris Install Instructions

 7. 30-Day Trial for Commercial Classes

 Chilkat's commercially licensed Java classes are fully-functional for a 30-day trial period.
-The UnlockComponent method should be called once at the beginning of a program.
+The UnlockBundle method should be called once at the beginning of a program.
+(See the Unlocking Chilkat examples.)
 The trial period automatically begins when a non-valid unlock code is used.
-Licensed customers receive a permanent unlock code that is valid for all future versions of the particular class(es) licensed.

 Note: The Chilkat Java library contains both freeware and commercially-licensed classes.
-Freeware classes, such as the ones for XML
+Each class is noted as freeware or commercial in the online reference documentation.